SellaMek/Career-Recommender-System/README.md

 ---

 ### **📌 K-Means Clustering (1 point)**
 K-Means clustering was applied for collaborative filtering by segmenting users into distinct clusters based on shared characteristics.
 Before clustering, all selected numerical and binary features were standardized using `StandardScaler`.
 The algorithm grouped users into 5 clusters.
-When a new user input is provided, the system predicts the cluster they belong to and recommends careers commonly found in that group, effectively learning from patterns among peer users.
+When a new user input is provided, the system predicts the cluster they belong to and recommends careers commonly found in that group by learning from patterns among peer users.

 ---